bixb922/crank-organ/doc-software/README.md

 If the battery has been calibrated, the usage also will be shown here.
 See [here](#power-management-settings-and-battery-calibration) for details.
 Battery calibration is optional.

-If the browser looses the connection to the server, the broken heart symbol &#x1f494; will come up.
+If the browser looses the connection to the microcontroller, the broken heart symbol &#x1f494; will come up.
 This usually happens if the microcontroller is turned off or out of range of the cell phone or out of range of the WiFi router:

 ![page header - not connected](page_header_not_connected.jpg)